 - Graduate Record Exam (GRE) scores are required of all applicants to the PhD program.
 These scores must be no more than five (5) years old.
 The scores are reported directly to the School of Graduate Studies by the testing service (ETS).
 Please use University code 0982 and Department code 2801.
 GRE scores are not required of applicants to the MA program.

-- Scores on English Proficiency Tests: All applicants whose primary language is not English and who are graduates of a non-Canadian university whose language of instruction is not English must satisfy the School of Graduate Studies requirements for English-Language Proficiency; scores should be reported directly to the University of Toronto (Enrolment Services) by the testing agency, electronically for TOEFL or IELTS; or by mail from MELAB.
+- Scores on English Proficiency Tests: All applicants whose primary language is not English or who have not completed a graduate-level degree in which the language of instruction is English must satisfy the School of Graduate Studies requirements for English-Language Proficiency; scores should be reported directly to the University of Toronto (Enrolment Services) by the testing agency, electronically for TOEFL or IELTS; or by mail from MELAB.

 - Letters of Recommendation: Applicants must provide contact information for at least two, but preferably three, philosophy instructors who have indicated they are willing to write a recommendation.
 Upon completion of the application form (including payment), the University of Toronto online system will generate an email that will be sent to those referees, requesting letters from them.
 As letters of reference are due at the same time as all supporting materials with the application – by the next deadline of January 4, 2019 – it is important to request them from your referees as early in the process as possible.
 Email addresses for referees must be institutional emails – not personal email addresses like @gmail.com or @hotmail.com.